andreagorsche/cooking-api/README.md

 For the deployment of the cooking_api I took the following steps:
 1. create a database through the Elephant SQL service
 2. create a new app in Heroku
+3. deployed a basic frontend in react
+4. added the config vars in Heroku

+## Debugging after deployment
+In the deployed backend I had a 400 error and a 500 error.
+The 400 error could be resolved by adding the url of the preview into the allowed hosts of settings.py.
+The 500 error was an issue with my permissions set in the backend.
+This also showed in accessing data issues in the frontend.
+By changing the field of the Profile model from chef to owner, the logic was more clear to me and I could erase the typos I had created in the permissions and views in the Profile and Recipes App.
+Unfortunetely that whole process took me quite long and also lead to the need of deleting my initially generated database.
+I set up a new SQL Database with Elephant SQl and created a new sqlite database as well.
+Thus, my testing cases of the manual testing like created profiles and recipes, likes, followers and comments were erased in the process.
+Since this debugging cost me so much time and was finished not even 24 hours before deadline, I didn't re-test the backend, but moved right into frontend testing -figuring that if the backend was not working properly I would see it when registering users or posting recipes in the front end as well.
+When adding new data through the frontend I always checked if the data had arrived in the backend (through console.log in the console and manual testing in the deployed backend).